|Project Scope||Breeding, Selection & Distribution (BrSD)|

 Phase I – Screening

-In this phase a search and collection within the existing Carnica and Buckfast lines is performed.
-Queens of colonies with relative low mite growth numbers will be used in the first pool of colonies created with queens that are mated by using single-drone inseminations (SDI).
+In this phase a search and collection within the existing Carnica, Buckfast and Black Bee lines is performed.
+Queens of colonies with relative low mite growth numbers will be used in the first pool of colonies created with queens that are mated by using single-drone insemination (SDI).
 SDI will narrow the genetic base of each test colonies to help ensure that favorable (VSH) alleles are either present in large quantities or absent, and that VSH expression is not diluted by patriline variation.
 This will facilitate the assessment of these colonies because (either 50% or more of the workers has the favorable allelic frequency or not) and will significantly increase the probability of passing the favorable genes to the next generation as all workers and queens will have the same father and a 50% probability of receiving possible favorable alleles from the queen mother.
-Once the (small) colonies have brood and bees from the SDI queen, they can be tested for Varroa Sensitive Hygiene (VSH) brood removal behavior (one or more alleles) by measuring the degree of brood removal of brood from highly Varroa infested colonies (or normal infested colonies in combination with the – to be proven – CT-scan technology).
+Once the (small) colonies have brood and bees from the SDI queen, they can be tested for Varroa Sensitive Hygiene (VSH) brood removal behavior.
 Queens showing favorable results in the brood test will be used in the enrichment phase.

 Phase II – Enrichment